Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Treatment with folk remedies

-• 100 g each of birch buds, sedum grass, field horsetail, adonis, oat grain, bedstraw and hop cones;
+• 100 g each of birch buds, sedum grass, horsetail, adonis, oat grain, bedstraw and hop cones;

 • 150 g each of juniper fruits, birch leaves and dandelion roots.